bookwyrm-social/documentation/content/running_bookwyrm/install-prod-dockerless.md

 - Get a domain name and set up DNS for your server.
 You'll need to point the nameservers of your domain on your DNS provider to the server where you'll be hosting BookWyrm.
 Here are instructions for [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars)
 - Set your server up with appropriate firewalls for running a web application (this instruction set is tested against Ubuntu 20.04).
 Here are instructions for [DigitalOcean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04)
 - Set up an email service (such as [Mailgun](https://documentation.mailgun.com/en/latest/quickstart.html)) and the appropriate SMTP/DNS settings.
 Use the service's documentation for configuring your DNS
 - Install dependencies.
-On debian this could look like `apt install postgresql redis nginx python3-venv python3-pip python3-dev libpq-dev gunicorn`
+On debian this could look like `apt install postgresql redis nginx python3-venv python3-pip python3-dev libpq-dev gunicorn gettext-base`

 ## Install and configure BookWyrm